 In urban centres like Tokyo and Osaka, apartments are the most common housing type.
 They range from compact single-room units, often called studio apartments, to larger, multiple-bedroom options.
 Expats should keep in mind that space is at a premium in these cities, and even smaller spaces can come with a hefty price tag.

-On the outskirts and in less densely populated areas, expats may find detached houses, frequently featuring traditional Japanese architectural elements.
+On the outskirts and in less densely populated areas, you may find detached houses, frequently featuring traditional Japanese architectural elements.
 Prices here can be more affordable.
 No matter the location or housing type, competition is fierce in the housing market, so it's advisable to start the housing hunt well in advance.

 Cost of transport in Japan

 While public transport in Japan is expensive compared to other Asian countries, its efficiency and convenience are unparalleled, making it the easiest way to navigate the country.
-Japan's train system is extensive, punctual and high quality, with the Shinkansen, or bullet train, connecting major cities at remarkable speeds.
+Japan's train system is extensive, punctual and of excellent quality, with the Shinkansen, or bullet train, connecting major cities at remarkable speeds.
 In urban areas, metro systems are the primary mode of transport, offering affordable and frequent service.
 Buses fill in the gaps and provide connectivity in areas not served by trains.

 Most expats opt not to purchase a vehicle, as driving in bustling Japanese cities tends to be more hassle than it's worth, with steep costs associated with parking, tolls and fuel.
-Instead, bicycles are a popular choice for short-distance travel, providing a cost-effective and environmentally friendly alternative.
+Instead, bicycles are popular for short-distance travel, providing a cost-effective and environmentally friendly alternative.

 Cost of food and groceries in Japan

 Japan is a haven for food enthusiasts, offering everything from sushi bars and traditional tea houses to international fast food and street stalls and catering to all tastes and budgets.
 The absence of a tipping culture in Japan can also make dining out more affordable than in other countries.
-Japan's convenience stores also offer a surprisingly diverse selection of affordable, ready-to-eat meals, making them a fantastic option for a quick cheap bite.
+Japan's convenience stores also offer a surprisingly diverse selection of affordable, ready-to-eat meals, making them a fantastic option for a quick, cheap bite.

-While vegetables and fruit might seem rather expensive initially, expats should remember that they are always top quality, fresh and usually locally grown.
+While vegetables and fruit might seem rather expensive initially, you should remember that they are always top quality, fresh and usually locally grown.
 Seafood is relatively cheap, and most supermarkets offer evening discounts to get rid of that day's stock (fresh foods are rarely kept for sale the next day).

 Cost of entertainment and nightlife in Japan